 Making it does require patience, but anyone can make it, and our step-by-step instructions help take any guesswork out of the process.

-While there are many types of risotto, mushroom risotto is one of our favorites and we love the range of flavors and textures inherent in this dish.
+While there are many types of risotto, the most well-known being risotto Milanese, mushroom risotto is one of our favorites and we love the range of flavors and textures inherent in this dish.